rajyenekal/rajyenekal/README.md

 ---

 ### 🌱 Always Learning
-Exploring new tools and methodologies to enhance automation and DevOps practices.
+Exploring new tools and methodologies to enhance automation, CI/CD, and DevOps practices.

 ---